NCERT Solutions Class 9 Science Chapter 8 – Free PDF Download

 1. What is the nature of the distance-time graphs for uniform and non-uniform motion of an object?

 For uniform motion, the distance-time graph is a straight line.
 On the other hand, the distance-time graph of an object in non-uniform motion is a curve.

-The first graph describes uniform motion and the second one describes non-uniform motion.
+The first graph describes the uniform motion and the second one describes the non-uniform motion.